The fighter pilot and the figure skater were my parents.

 She never had any formal lessons, but taught herself to skate well enough to get a job with the Sonja Henie and Dorothy Franey Ice Revues, which is a fancy way of saying ‘shows’.

-She had some not-so-flattering stories to tell about Sonja, who is in the picture above; she didn’t tell them to me, so I have to disappoint you fellow scandal hounds.
+She had some not-so-flattering stories to tell about Sonja, but she didn’t tell them to me, so I have to disappoint you fellow scandal hounds.
 I will not be revealing ancient celebrity gossip.

 Regardless of my mother’s academic peccadilloes, and my grandfather’s romantic ones, my mom was hired as a figure skater right out of high school.
 She had gone to Dallas with the ice show, and had been written up as ‘Hot on Cold’ Diana Stinson, the best solo of the evening, with feet of lightning.

 I asked her once if she regretted getting married young, and if so, when she realized it.
-She told me ‘after about a week’.
+She told me she did after about a week.
 Good thing she stuck it out, or I wouldn’t be here.
 I’m the third child.

 She was with the Ice Follies at the time, and they were union, possibly an independent union, or a part of SAG.
 They were on strike when she decided to marry my dad, and she said they wouldn’t hire her back.
 I don’t know all the details, but apparently the union lost that battle, if skaters couldn’t return.